InvalidKaro/pyblox/docs/tutorial/get-started.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-This is the basic structure of every ro.py application.
+This is the basic structure of every pyblox application.
 Great, our code works - but it's not doing anything yet.
 Let's print out some information about this user by replacing
 the code in `main()` with this:
 ```python